djdrysdale/digital-garden/notes/¶ Economic narrative (Shiller).md

 ---
-Title: Economic Narrative (Shiller)
+title: Economic Narrative (Shiller)
-Date: 2021-02-26
+date: 2021-02-26
-Description: An economic narrative is a contagious story that affects economic decision-making.
+description: An economic narrative is a contagious story that affects economic decision-making.
-Tags: concept
+tags: concept
 ---

 An "economic narrative" is a contagious story that has the potential to change how people make economic decisions, such as how, why, and where to invest; how much to spend and to save; and whether to buy a home or take a certain job.